 As a new dad, when the bub arrives the first two things you will need to spend money on are a decent meal (assuming you were present for the birth and so spun out you forgot to eat anything) and earplugs.
 Good earplugs are worth their weight in gold.

 One of the first jobs of new parents is to let the world know of the new arrival, and what better way of doing so than by sending a photo from your phone to everyone in your contacts list.
-Unless you are on a mega-business plan, this could cost you a small fortune.
+Unless you are on an appropriate phone plan, this could cost you a small fortune.
 Friends of ours found a $300 charge when the bill arrived after their first bub.
 They wisely didn’t attach a photo when their second baby arrived, but emailed one instead.
+(Yes, it was in the years before Facebook).

 It’s a really good idea to test drive baby names before you make it official.
 One of the best tests is the Judicial Test – would your child sound like a dickhead with the words High Court Justice added to the front of it, like High Court Justice Rainbow Green, for instance.
 Hey, for a man whose name rhymes with Dick Gaggarty, this stuff’s important to me.